on Monday, December 7, 2020

 Anchor your tree to the ceiling or wall.

-You can also anchor the tree to a wall.
-This is a great way to ensure the tree doesn't topple if your cat(s) start to investigate it too closely.
+Anchoring the tree to a wall is a great way to ensure the tree doesn't topple if your kitties start to get a little too curious.
 Position the tree against a wall in front of a large picture.
-Then remove the picture and secure the tree to the wall using fishing line and a strong hook.
-After Christmas is over, and the tree comes down, you just remove the fishing line, put the picture back, and no one will even notice!
-Another way to anchor a tree is to place the tree under a spot where you have a hanging plant (hanging from the ceiling by a hook).
-Remove the plant, and tie the tree to the ceiling plant hook with fishing line.
-Again, after Christmas, put the plant back up and no one will be the wiser!
+Remove the picture from the wall and secure the tree to the wall in its place by using fishing line and a strong hook.
+After Christmas is over and the tree comes down, you just remove the fishing line, put the picture back, and no one will even notice!

-- You can thread the cord through a piece of PVC tubing right where it plugs into the wall to further prevent your cat(s) from chewing the cord.
-Since PVC tubing is typically white in color, you can paint the tubing a dark green color so it isn't noticeable.
+Before putting the lights on your tree, coat the cords with Bitter Apple to prevent your kitties from chewing on them.
+You can also thread the cord of your lights through a piece of PVC tubing right where it plugs into the wall to further prevent your cats from chewing it.
+Since PVC tubing is typically white in color, you can paint the tubing a dark green so it isn't noticeable.

-- If your cat shows an interest in the tree place a corrugated cardboard scratching post nearby.
+If your cat shows an interest in the tree, place a corrugated cardboard scratching post nearby.
 You can also grow some 'kitty greens' for them (i.e. cat grass or catnip if you usually give your cat catnip) and place them near the tree.
-If you place things like the cardboard or 'kitty greens' near the tree, the cat(s) tends to be less interested in chewing or climbing the tree and more interested in the cardboard or 'kitty greens'.
+If you place things like the cardboard or 'kitty greens' near the tree, the cat will tend to be less interested in chewing or climbing the tree and more interested in the cardboard or 'kitty greens'.